DarkSplash/python-sharepoint-file-manager/README.md

 Firefox's webdriver is called Geckodriver, and tends to be updated every 3-6 months and will work for all the Firefox versions between updates.
 You can find your current Firefox version in the GUI by going to the Menu in the top right and navigating to Help > About Firefox, and your version should be in the window that pops up in the center.
 If you are going the CLI route, you can run the command `firefox --version` to see the currently installed version.

 [This platform page](https://firefox-source-docs.mozilla.org/testing/geckodriver/Support.html) maps each geckodriver release to what version of Firefox they will work with.
 Find what geckodriver release you need and go [to this geckodriver download page](https://github.com/mozilla/geckodriver/releases), scroll down until you see the Assets dropdown for the release you need, and download the geckodriver that corresponds to your operating system.

 After downloading it, extract the geckodriver file and put it in the same directory as the script if you are on Windows.
+If you want, you could add it to your system environment variables, but this isn't necessary on Windows.

 If you are on a *nix system, copy/move the extracted geckodriver file to a directory that is in your system PATH, such as `/bin`, `/usr/bin`, `/usr/local/bin`, or others.
 You can check to see what folders are in your PATH variable on *nix machines by running the command `echo $PATH`.
 If you are able to run the command `geckodriver` anywhere on the machine after copying it into a directory that is in your system PATH, then this step has been completed successfully on.

+For some reason, you are unable to just simply put the geckodriver executable in the same folder as the script like you can on Windows.

 ## Common Questions & Issues
 Listed below are general questions and problems that I either encountered myself or was asked about.